teampumpkin/example/README.md

 # *Confidential files*
 Confidential files which can’t be added to GitHub repo added in this drive and the path on project file is braingymjr/client/.env (both for production and master branch)
 .env files contains credentials of databases and secret variables/keys.(stored .env.staging for staging .env.production for production)

+# *Installation*
+Node Js:
+Use Node Version manager to manage node installation, In this project set node js version to 16.16.0 and install dependent packages yarn and pm2.

+Docker:
+We are using docker to setup the Ghost(CMS) container.

+MySQL:
+In this project we have used MySQL database service of Aws that is Relational Database Service rather than installing MySQL on server.

+Nginx:
+To route the request to the requested port number we are using nginx click here for reference.
+Nginx
+Redis:
+We have install Redis for cache storage on server.